jensnesten/SAXOBank-API-Tools/README.md

 # SaxoOpenAPI Tools

 ## fetchprice.py
 Depending on the time horizon set, there are different limits to how much price data you can fetch in one request.
 Specifically for 1 minute data, you only get one day's worth of prices.
 To handle this limitation, you can loop through each day and month to fetch and aggregate the data incrementally:

-Depending on the time horizon set, there are different limits to how much price data you can fetch in one request.
-Specifically for 1 minute data, you only get one day's worth of prices.
-To handle this limitation, you can loop through each day and month to fetch and aggregate the data incrementally:
 ```python
     for month in range(1, 12):